CharlesWiltgen/how-to-podcast/marketing.md

 1. Create a community around your podcast's topic.
 Ideally, do this as a forum on your site so your podcast's domain reaps the benefit as [Google juice](https://en.wikipedia.org/wiki/Google_juice).

 1. Create a page for your podcast on Facebook.

-1. Continue
+Or better, if your podcast lends itself to community discussions create a Facebook group.

-1. Create a newsletter
+1. Create a newsletter.

 https://blog.bufferapp.com/self-promotion-in-social-media